jpf/okta-oidc-beta/README.md

     -   Base64 decodes the DER encoded x509 certificate
     -   Parses the DER encoded x509 certificate using the Python `cryptography` library.
     -   Stores the public key in a hash, using the "Key ID" as the value.

+Here an example in Python that does what is described above:

     oidc_discovery_url = "{}/.well-known/openid-configuration".format(
         cleaned_issuer)